IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

      **Click-thru demo:** <a href="https://ibm.github.io/SalesEnablement-test-repo/includes/VMaaS-provision-site/index.html" target ="_blank">Provision an instance of VMaaS</a>

-     Here is a video of the actual provisioning process used to create this click-thru demo and the environment in ITZ.
+     View a video of the provisioning process that was used in creating the click-thru demo and the environment in ITZ.
 Note: this video has no audio.

      ![type:video](./_videos/VMaaS-provision-site-no-audio-final.mp4)